BYU-Hydroinformatics/gwdm/docs/index.rst

 *Mapping*.
 This section describes the interpolation algorithms and shows to generate time-varying rasters of your groundwater data for display and animation.

-Installation.
+*Installation*.
 This section describes how to intall the GWDM app in your own Tethys portal.

 .. toctree::
     :maxdepth: 2